 Besides viewing the gorgeous plants and exploring the conservatories, you’ll have a lot of fun at the hands on events, tailor made for kids and adults alike.
 There are classes and games where you can get your hands dirty and smell the goodness of earthy, life giving soil, as well as the sweet fresh fragrance of flowers in bloom.
 Everything you see and learn will definitely inspire you to grow your own garden back at home, and the lessons you learn will help you with doing so.

-Missouri Botanical Garden Information
+Missouri Botanical Garden Travel Tips

 - The Garden is accessible to people of all abilities.

 - You can explore the Garden’s history, plants and seasonal highlights with a Garden Docent through a personalized walking tour, the price of which is included with Garden admission.